 Is it really all that far-fetched to think that John Carter could be getting a sequel on Disney’s streaming platform?
 A John Carter 2 movie isn’t the most ridiculous thing ever, right?

-Movie buffs and film historians alike are fascinated by the idea of box-office bombs – doubly so when the movie had everything going for it to become a massive blockbuster.
-In 2012, John Carter became the latest release from Disney that was almost entirely absorbed in its massively popular Marvel Cinematic Universe.
+Movie buffs and film historians alike are fascinated by the idea of box-office bombs—doubly so when a movie has everything going for it to become a massive blockbuster.
+In 2012, John Carter became Disney’s latest release, which was almost entirely absorbed in its massively popular Marvel Cinematic Universe.

 A new sci-fi adventure based on a series of novels by Tarzan writer Edgar Rice Burroughs, John Carter aimed to become an epic trilogy that would earn the House of Mouse a couple of billions more in box-office returns.
 What they got instead was one of the most spectacular flops in recent movie history.